 A capital stack with three lenders at optimized rates saves you $50K-$200K over the life of the financing compared to one bank's all-in-one loan.
 And the process isn't three times harder.
 With a coordinator managing all three lenders, it's actually faster than going bank to bank on your own.

-I've structured stacks for manufacturers, medical practices, distributors, and franchise operators.
+I've structured stacks for manufacturers, medical practices, distributors, and franchise operators — including healthcare business financing where practices combine real estate, equipment, and working capital into a single package.
+Capital stacking is also common in business acquisition financing, where buyers layer SBA debt, seller notes, and equipment financing to close deals with less out-of-pocket capital.
 The math works the same every time.
 Specialists beat generalists.
 And the business owner who stacks lenders keeps more cash in their business than the one who settles for whatever their bank offers.

 What is capital stacking in business financing?